Charlene Strickland, lead professor in speech

 (2002), and received the Teaching Excellence Award from the Cynthia Ann Parker

-College of Liberal Arts (2004).
+College of Liberal Arts (2004), and received the Provost's Award for Outstanding Service to the University (2013).
 She is a life member of the Texas Speech

 Communication Association, and in 2002, received the organization’s award for outstanding

-communication, Strickland was named the outstanding graduate assistant at the
+communication, Strickland was named the outstanding graduate assistant in Communication at the

 University of Oklahoma.